The Dirichlet problem for a family of totally degenerate differential operators: Review of Abstract Potential Theory

+admits a solution $H^U_\p$ in the sense of {{Perron-Weiner-Brelot-Bauer}}.
 In general, we cannot expect a good behaviour of $H^U_\p$ at the boundary points of $U$.
 In the following section we describe the conditions under which the boundary datum $\p$ in \eqref{dirichlet pt} is attained by the generalized solution $H^U_\p$.